CEFCU Stadium: Stadium history

-Spartan Athletics Center and East-side Renovations
+Spartan Athletics Center and east-side renovations

-A CEFCU Stadium east-side building addition is currently under construction at a projected cost of $57.6 million.
-Known as the Spartan Athletics Center, the 55,000 square-foot, multi-story facility will house a new football operations center, locker rooms, offices, meeting and training rooms and a sports medicine center.
-The facility will also include soccer team offices and locker rooms, as well as dining and hospitality facilities, event spaces and premium viewing areas.
-Along with construction of the SAC, a major renovation of the stadium's entire east side is currently underway.
+A CEFCU Stadium east-side building addition was completed in August 2023 at an approximate cost of $70 million.
+Known as the Spartan Athletics Center, the 55,000 square-foot, multi-story facility houses a new football operations center, locker rooms, offices, meeting and training rooms and a sports medicine center.
+The facility also includes soccer team offices and locker rooms, as well as dining and hospitality facilities, event spaces and premium viewing areas.

 The east-side stadium renovation has temporarily reduced seating capacity at CEFCU Stadium from just over 30,000 to 21,520.
 Approximately 9,000 seats were removed from the stadium in 2019 to make way for the new building.
 This includes virtually all of the east-side stadium seating and some of the north end zone bleachers.
 The north end zone bleachers were removed to make way for construction of a new state-of-the-art video scoreboard and outdoor bar and lounge area.
 The new scoreboard was completed in 2020.

-SAC construction and the east and north-side stadium renovations are projected to be completed in August 2023.
+As of 2023, a second phase of the east-side building and renovation project remains in the planning stages.
+The second phase is aimed at replacing spectator seating that was removed to make way for the SAC.

 Other uses

 The now defunct NCAA Silicon Valley Football Classic bowl game was held at CEFCU Stadium from 2000 to 2004.

 CEFCU Stadium has hosted numerous FIFA events.
 Most notably the stadium was used as one of the venues for the 1999 Women's World Cup.
+Additionally in 1999, the stadium was the host site of the 1999 NCAA Women's College Cup.

-The stadium also hosts the commencement ceremonies of San José State University every spring, as well as musical concerts throughout the year.
-CEFCU Stadium is only one block from San Jose Municipal Stadium, home of the San Jose Giants, the Low-A minor league baseball affiliate of the San Francisco Giants.
+The stadium previously hosted commencement ceremonies of San José State University every spring, as well as musical concerts throughout the year.